Lost in Translation: Simulation-Informed Bayesian Inference Improves Understanding of Molecular Motion From Neutron Scattering: Mathematical Derivations of Models

 and

-These are given in the main text and can also be obtained from the Woessner equation~\cite{Woessner1964}.
 These can be rationalised, as the vector parallel ($\theta = 0$) to the principal axis is unaffected by the spinning motion, and hence contains only $D_t$.
 Meanwhile, the perpendicular vector is affected by both spinning and tumbling.